 Create a second GitHub account

 In the above same manner, create a second GitHub account.
-We will use this account later but to create SSH key, we need the Email address of the second GitHub account.
+We will use this account later but to create an SSH key, we need the Email address of the second GitHub account.

 We need to access the second repository to add our project to it.
-We need to create an SSH key from our local system and add it the SSH-AGENT.
+We need to create an SSH key from our local system and add it to the SSH-AGENT.

 Note that the steps for this will vary with the operating system.

 If you are using operating systems such as Windows or Linux, the article Generating a new SSH key and adding it to the ssh-agent will guide you to set up.